Dumbo: Live-action adaptation

 On July 8, 2014, Walt Disney Pictures announced that a live-action adaptation of Dumbo was in development.
 In the same announcement, Ehren Kruger was confirmed as the screenwriter, as well as co-producer with Justin Springer.
 On March 10, 2015, Tim Burton was announced as the director.
 On January 11, 2017, it was reported that Will Smith was in talks to star in the remake as the father of some children who befriend Dumbo.
 That same day, it was revealed that Tom Hanks had reportedly been offered to play the film's villain.
 The following month, it was announced that Smith would not be starring in the film.
-Smith had apparently passed on the project due to a disagreement over salary and scheduling as well as to star in Bad Boys for Life, however, went on to play the role of the Genie in the 2019 live-action remake of Aladdin.
+Smith passed on the project due to a disagreement over salary and scheduling as well as to star in Bad Boys for Life.
+He played the role of Genie in the 2019 live-action remake of Aladdin.
 In March 2017, it was reported that Eva Green was in talks to play a trapeze artist.
 Following this announcement, Danny DeVito was cast as a ringleader named Medici.
 Two weeks later, it was reported that Colin Farrell had entered negotiations to play the role of Holt, which was originally offered to Will Smith.
 On April 4, 2017, Michael Keaton, Burton's former frequent collaborator, entered talks to star as the villain.
 Keaton confirmed his involvement with the film on June 26, 2017.
 Filming took place at Cardington Studios in Bedfordshire, England.
 On July 15, 2017, Disney announced the casting for all of the principal roles and that the film would be released on March 29, 2019.
 DeObia Oparei, Joseph Gatt and Alan Arkin also play new characters created for the film.